McSkinnerOG/AlluLoader/README.md

 # AlluLoader

 > [!CAUTION]
-> This repository allows developres to implement mods with an event-based framework.
+> This repository allows developers to implement mods with an event-based framework.
-> Please note that this is not recommended for all use cases, particularly in mods
+> Please note that this is not recommended for all use cases, particularly for mods
-> that will run on a client (someone's laptop) rather than a dedicated server.
+> running on a client (someone's laptop).
+This framework may work better for plugins
+> intended for dedicated servers.
+However, there is no official dedicated server
+> software as of now.

 1. Get the video game Allumeria.
 [It's available on Steam.](https://store.steampowered.com/app/3516590/Allumeria/)